benjbubu/subconsolnic/README.md

  -prefer-ipv4 : force mplayer to connect only in ipv4
  -nocache : stream is faster

+ If mplayer doesn't stream correctly, remove the -nocache option and add "-cache-min 2 -cache 51200"

  To use it just, chmod +x scn.sh and launch it !